renovatebot/renovate/lib/manager/buildkite/readme.md

 *Describe which types of dependencies are supported and which will be implemented in future:*

 The two short forms of GitHub dependencies described above are supported, but fully qualified Git URLs are not.

+## Versioning

+*What versioning scheme do the package files use?*

+Semver

+---

+*Does this versioning scheme support range constraints, e.g. `^1.0.0` or `1.x`?*

+No

+---

+*Is this package manager used for applications, libraries, or both?
+If both, is there a way to tell which is which?*

+Everything can be thought of as an application.

+---

+*If ranges are supported, are there any cases when Renovate should pin ranges to exact versions if rangeStrategy=auto?*

+N/A because syntax doesn't support ranges.

 ## Lookup